 His films provocatively and entertainingly bring serious issues to light.
 To highlight the plight of the elderly, he formed the world’s oldest rock band – The Zimmers.
 The Zimmers broke into the pop charts, went to number one on YouTube globally, were shown at the UN and upstaged George Clooney on the Jay Leno show.

 Tim has also led a guerrilla clean-up of our dirty hospitals, invaded Trafalgar Square with abandoned soldiers, exposed the unexpected global impact of the porn industry and shown the amazing results than art therapy can have with army veterans suffering from PTSD.
+He covered the October 7 terror attacks in Israel - and its human impact - for US media outfit the Free Press.

 Tim has also been honoured for his TV and radio work by the New York Festivals, been Race in the Media journalist of the year, and given the prestigious ‘making a difference’ award at the Mind Media Awards for his work on mental health.
+He regularly speaks to companies about men’s mental health.

 Born in Manchester, he is now a soft southerner living in London.